velvia/presentations/2015-breakthrough-olap-cass-spark/olap-cass-spark.md

 ---

+## Where FiloDB Fits In

+- Use regular C* denormalized tables for predictable low-latency queries
+- Use FiloDB for the remaining ad-hoc or more complex analytical queries
+- Simplify your analytics infrastructure!
+    - No need to export to Hadoop/Parquet/data warehouse.
+Use Spark and C* for both OLAP and OLTP!

+---

 ## Current Status

 Pre-alpha.
 What is here is more intended to show what is possible with columnar storage on Cassandra combined with Spark, and gather feedback.